-Choctaw Traditional Art
+Gallery of Traditional Art

-Traditional arts are a big part of what we do at Nan Awaya Farm.
-They connect us with the land and the community.
-They are essential in work to revitalize Choctaw traditional culture and food.
-We've especially focused on learning Choctaw traditional artforms that were sleeping or nearly so and helping our community revitalize them.
-We collect most of our raw materials ourselves, use traditional techniques, and usually use traditional tools we've made We work in traditional forms without directly copying old designs.
+For us, making and using traditional art is an important connection to land and heritage.
+It has always been a part of our lives (especially for Ian).
+We use these objects in our effortd to revitalize Indigenous Choctaw food and culture.
+We collect most of our raw materials ourselves, on-farm whenever possible.
+We use traditional techniques.
+We work in traditional styles without directly copying old designs.
 Every piece is fully functional.
-Through our day jobs, we've taught hundreds of traditional arts classes for Choctaw Nation.
+Through our day jobs, we've taught hundreds of traditional arts classes in the community for Choctaw Nation.
 Now, some of the students have become teachers.

 In the galleries below, we'd like to share a few of the traditional art pieces that we make.
 These pieces are not for sale.
-We're sharing them here to draw awareness to these Indigenous art forms and because they are an important part of what we do at Nan Awaya Farm.
+We're sharing them here to draw awareness to these art forms and because they are an important part of what we do at Nan Awaya Farm.